UPDATED: JULY 21, 2022 | 2 MIN READ

-What the homeowner gets when engaging a public Adjuster, is a thorough, knowledgeable review of the insurance policy, consultation with local or regional resources regarding costs, collation of the data and preparation of the claim documents for presentation to the insurance company.
+When engaging a Public Adjuster, the homeowner gets a thorough, knowledgeable review of the insurance policy, consultation with local or regional resources regarding costs, collation of the data and preparation of the claim documents for presentation to the insurance company.

 That begins the negotiations for a settlement.

-When an offer is made that is acceptable to the homeowner, the Public Adjuster’s job is done.
+When an acceptable offer is made to the homeowner, the Public Adjuster’s job is done.

 A Public Adjuster can’t create new coverage for you.

-You may be surprised that there are certain limitations or exclusions on property that you thought was covered but isn’t.
+You may be surprised that there are certain limitations or exclusions on property that you thought were covered but isn’t.

 How are Public Adjusters paid?
 Can I afford one?

-Public Adjustors work on a fee basis which is usually a percentage of the claim received.
-This creates an incentive for a public adjuster to get you the biggest claim possible because that will also increase their own paycheck.
+Public Adjustors work on a fee basis.
+Usually, a percentage of the claim is received.
+This incentivizes a public adjuster to get you the biggest claim possible because that will also increase their paycheck.
 Usually, the bigger payout the public adjuster can deliver you is enough to cover your repairs and their fee.

 Some states have limits on what that percentage can be during declared emergencies and maximums for all other times.
 While fees are negotiable, they generally run 10% to 20%.
 If you are looking at a major loss, that’s a fair amount for the professional service rendered.

 Are there any downsides to hiring a public adjuster?